-- Cast iron, enamel-coated cast iron, and some stainless steel pans will work just fine, but they must have a flat bottom.
+- Cast iron, enamel-coated cast iron, and some stainless steel cookware will work just fine, but they must have a flat bottom.

-Companies do sell specially designed cookware for induction stoves, but it can be pricey.
+Companies do sell specially designed magnetic cookware for induction stoves, but it can be pricey.
 And let’s face it – my mom used the same pots and pans for nearly seventy years.
+That’s a long time!
 Your elderly mom probably isn’t going to be thrilled if she has to replace hers.